Aeri

 Built interface and visual system outputs

-Developed scenes to show the product in context
+Developed scenes showing the product in context

 Refined consistency across touchpoints